 Using a Reverse Mortgage to Pay for Home Care

 A reverse mortgage loan allows senior homeowners with substantial home equity to receive cash by borrowing against the value of their homes.
-The proceeds can be used to pay for home care, home modifications for aging in place, and even to purchase long-term care insurance.
+The proceeds can be used to pay for home care, fund home modifications for aging in place, and even purchase long-term care insurance.
 Reverse mortgages become due when the borrower sells the home, moves from the home or passes away.

 Public Assistance for Home Care Coverage

 Medicaid Coverage of In-Home Care

 Medicaid is a joint state and federal program that provides health coverage to seniors with low income and limited assets.
 Benefits are administered on a state level, so eligibility requirements and covered services can differ greatly.

 Depending on where a senior lives, the fundamental Medicaid State Plan may cover both home health care and personal care services.
 Some states have expanded their Medicaid coverage through the use of waivers to provide services for populations that might not be eligible otherwise.
 Home & Community Based Service Waivers (HCBS) can be used to pay for in-home health care and non-medical home care services.
 In many states, family caregivers can get paid for the care they provide through Medicaid “Cash and Counseling” programs.

 Check Medicaid.gov or your state’s website for information on specific eligibility guidelines, waiver programs, services that are covered and how to apply.

 Supportive Services Through the Older Americans Act